FaranoshAmini/Microverse-Conference/README.md

 - CSS
 - JavaScript

-This project built with the help of HTML, CSS and JavaScript you can see and use the cods by cloning this repo on your local machine using Git and GitHub.
+This project built with HTML,CSS and JavaScript you can see and use the cods by cloning this repo on your local machine using Git and GitHub.

 ## Getting Started